CPqD/ofsoftswitch13/README.md

 Pre-Building
 ------------

-The software switch makes use of the Netbee library to parse packets, therefore library files needed to build
+The software switch makes use of the NetBee library to parse packets, so we need to install it first.
-the switch.

-To compile Netbee on your system your
-system you need to install the following packages:
+Install the following packages:

     $ sudo apt-get install cmake libpcap-dev libxerces-c2-dev libpcre3-dev flex bison

-Download the source code on http://www.nbee.org/download/nbeesrc-12-05-16.php
+Then download the source code from: http://www.nbee.org/download/nbeesrc-12-05-16.php

 Create the build system

     $ cd nbeesrc/src
-    $ cmake.
+    $ cmake .

 Compile

     $ make

-Add the shared libraries built in `/nbeesrc/bin/` to your `/usr/local/lib` directory.
+Add the shared libraries built in `/nbeesrc/bin/` to your `/usr/local/lib` directory

-    $ sudo cp nbeesrc/bin/libn*.so /usr/local/lib
+    $ sudo cp ../bin/libn*.so /usr/local/lib

-Run `ldconfig`:
+Run `ldconfig`

     $ sudo ldconfig

-Put the folder `nbeesrc/include` in the `/usr/include`:
+Put the folder `nbeesrc/include` in the `/usr/include`

-    $ sudo cp -R nbeesrc/include /usr/include
+    $ sudo cp -R ../include /usr/include

 Building
 --------

-To build, run the following commands in the `of12softswitch` directory:
+To build, run the following commands in the `of13softswitch` directory:

     $ ./boot.sh
     $ ./configure